 We sometimes forget that they are just trying to survive

 Unlike most of us, wild predators do not have the luxury of purchasing a pre-killed meal when hungry, so they must be bold and proficient hunters and scavengers to survive.
 This is especially true for the smaller species of mustelids, since they have both a high basal metabolic rate (BMR) and short gastrointestinal (GI) tract.
-Unlike many larger animals, these mustelids cannot depend on long-term fat reserves, so they must eat more frequently.(9) However, hunger is not the only reason they hunt, and their dietary struggles are sometimes misinterpreted and anthropomorphised as killing for “sport” or out of “spite”.
+Unlike us humans and many other larger animals, these mustelids cannot depend on long-term fat reserves, so they must eat more frequently.(17) However, hunger is not the only reason they hunt, and their dietary struggles are sometimes misinterpreted and anthropomorphised as killing for “sport” or out of “spite”.

 Commonly referred to as surplus killing or henhouse syndrome, many mustelids are known to kill more prey than they can possibly eat in a single sitting.
 This has historically been troublesome to poultry farmers, backyard poultry owners, and gamekeepers—leading to a variety of measures being taken to prevent loss by those in the field.
 While we do not blame people for taking issue with these animals or protecting their fowl, it is important to acknowledge that surplus killing is not simply malice, nor is the act unique to mustelids.

 On the other hand, when it comes to mustelids, surplus killing is sometimes seen as beneficial to control rodent and rabbit numbers.
-However, this is not necessarily the case, since there are many factors to consider—such as predator versus prey reproductive rates, density of prey, and food resources for prey.(17) Throughout history, humans have attempted to manipulate nature by introducing certain mustelids to new environments in the hope of controlling rodent and rabbit populations.
-The results were rarely successful and have at times catastrophically backfired.(18)
+However, this is not necessarily the case, since there are many factors to consider—such as predator versus prey reproductive rates, density of prey, and food resources for prey.(25) Throughout history, humans have attempted to manipulate nature by introducing certain mustelids to new environments in the hope of controlling rodent and rabbit populations.
+The results were rarely successful and have at times catastrophically backfired.(1)(2)

 In conclusion, while we do not claim that mustelids are all innocent little angels, there is more to the truth than what many simply perceive as reckless carnage.
 This also applies to rare instances where some species have been witnessed attacking other animals for seemingly no reason.
-Rather than make up colourful truths about these phenomena by anthropomorphising, we should acknowledge that when it comes to some non-human animal behaviours our understanding is limited at best and things are not always what they seem.
+Rather than fabricate truths about these phenomena by anthropomorphising, we should acknowledge that when it comes to some non-human animal behaviours our understanding is limited at best and things are not always what they seem.
 [Further reading on this subject…]

 How can we help reduce the spread of disinformation and misinformation?

 Do not take at face value every shocking thing you read, see, or hear on the internet.
 In an age where disinformation is easily created, shared, and replicable on social media, critical thinking is paramount to avoid being misinformed.
-Unfortunately, too many people are quick to assume whatever rumour-of-the-week they come across on platforms like X (formally known as Twitter), YouTube, TikTok, Reddit, or Facebook is true, or someone with a lot of views, likes, or followers is immune to inadvertently spreading misinformation.
+Unfortunately, too many people are quick to assume whatever “fun fact” or rumour-of-the-week they come across on platforms like X (formally known as Twitter), YouTube, TikTok, Reddit, or Facebook is true, or someone with a lot of views, likes, or followers is immune to inadvertently spreading misinformation.
 Mustelids are a very complicated family and we too occasionally make mistakes.

-Whenever someone makes generalised or dramatic assertions (e.g., weasels habitually attack humans or suck blood) always ask for the source of their claims—indicating if they are coming from a publication, their own work, a random person on social media, or some other source which may or may not be credible.
+Whenever someone makes generalised or dramatic assertions (e.g., wolverines habitually attack humans or weasels suck blood) always ask for the source of their claims—indicating if they are coming from a publication, their own work, a random person on social media, or some other source which may or may not be credible.
 At the very least, they should be willing and able to provide compelling arguments beyond passed down myths or baseless rumours.

 Remember that not every zoologist is knowledgeable about mustelids